bagder/uncurled/emails.md

 in the other end has tried everything else, turned every stone and I am now perhaps the last chance to get their issue handled.

-In my end, these questions often come completely out of the blue and concerns products and subjects I have not got the faintest idea on how to handle, and I am quite surely never the right person to ask.
+From my point of view, these questions come completely out of the blue and concern products and subjects I have not got the faintest idea on how to handle, and I am quite surely never the right person to ask.
 I usually did not even know that my code was used in the device or application that causes the concern.

 To me, they often just end up confusing and sometimes downright funny.
 Without revealing who sent them, let me show you some real world examples of email I